appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 }
 ```

-Based on the JSON data provided, the JSON Form automatically identifies the appropriate field type for each value.
-For example, if the data contains the field `age`, the form sets the field type to a `Number Input`.
-Additionally, you have the flexibility to add or customize field types using the **Field Configuration property**.

 You can display dynamic data by binding the response from a query or a JavaScript function to the **Source Data** property.
 For instance, to display a master-detail form when a user selects a row in a Table widget, you can add the below code in the **Source Data** property:

 *Example*: